 The Shipley family was a Philadelphia Quaker family with deep roots.
 The patriarch was Thomas Shipley, a well-known abolitionist.
 He was the second husband of Lydia Richards.
 Lydia Richards was first married to Daniel Elliott and they had 4 children: Margaretta Elliott, Annabella Elliott, John Elliott, and Daniel M. Elliott.
 Margaretta appears not to have married.
 Annabella married Thomas Winn, and was a Philadelphia Quaker minister.

 Lydia Richards Elliott Shipley had three children with Thomas Shipley.
 These were Samuel R. Shipley, Hannah Elliott Bean, and Catharine Morris Shipley.
 Samuel R. Shipley married Anna Shinn Shipley.
 They had three children: Susan who never married, Anna who married Samuel Henry Troth, and Annabelle who died in infancy.
 Anna Troth had one son, John Theodore Troth, who was a great favorite with his grandfather Samuel R. Shipley.
 Anna Shipley the younger died a year after the birth of her son.

 Catharine Morris Shipley married a distant cousin Murray Shipley.
 They lived in Cincinnati.
 He was a businessman and she gave lectures on art history.
 They both did philanthropic and charitable work.
 He had many children by a previous wife.

-Information from: Internal evidence, Directory of American Scholars, 3rd ed. and a number of published works (see footnotes); also Wikipedia and Encyclopedia Brittanica for information on the Philippines people.
+Information from: Internal evidence, Directory of American Scholars, 3rd ed. and a number of published works (see footnotes); also Encyclopedia Brittanica for information on the Philippines.

 1“Howard & Anna Brinton” by Dan Wilson.
 Chapter in Living in the Light: Some Quaker Pioneers of the 20th Century ed. by Leonard S. Kenworthy.
 1984